raminf/RoboNope/README.md

 - [Litespeed](https://www.litespeedtech.com/products/litespeed-web-server) (14.5%)
 - [Node.js](https://nodejs.org) (4.2%)

 This first version has been tested with `nginx` v1.24.
-If there is demand, separate versions for other servers with the same functionality will also be released.
+If there is demand, separate versions for other servers with the same functionality will be released.
 This includes [Wordpress robots.txt](https://docs.wpvip.com/security-controls/robots-txt/).

 And of course, community contributions are most Welcome!

 ## Features

-- Parses and enforces robots.txt rules
+- Parses and enforces `robots.txt` rules
 - Generates _dynamic_ content for disallowed paths
 - Tracks bot requests in SQLite (or DuckDB -- _work in progress_) when database path is configured
 - Supports both static and dynamic content generation
 - Configurable caching for performance
 - Honeypot link generation with configurable destination via `robonope_instructions_url`
-- Comprehensive test suite
+- Test suite
 - Cross-platform support

 ## Quick Start